jhmaverick/vestacp-plugin-manager/readme.md

 }
 ```

 * **name:** The plugin name.
 Will be used in the plugin directory and the plugin identification.
-* **user-role:** When defined as "admin" the plugin will be shown only for admin.
+Only include lowercase alphanumeric, dashes, and underscores characters.
 * **repository:** The plugin repository.
 Used to download updates in `v-update-plugin`.
 * **min-vesta:** Minimum vesta version.